stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/mini-project-1.md

 To be mentioned that some genus of tree distributions are quite dispersed that it is difficult (or meaningless) to find the clusters of them.
-Therefore, I would like to apply clustering algorithms only on particular tree genus with obvious clusters.
+Therefore, I would like to adjust my question and apply clustering algorithms only on *particular* tree genus with obvious clusters (instead of every genus).

 <!----------------------------------------------------------------------------->